simonchen/JDDJ_Reverse/README.md

 - The each of parameters in URL will be sorted by parementer name (alphabetic)
 - Populates an array of those parameter values.
 - Getting a string by concatenating all sorted parameter values in the array with '&' separator.
-- Generating a hash value to the string by https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.hmacsha256?view=net-5.0 - HmacSHA256
+- Generating a hash value to the string by [HmacSHA256](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.hmacsha256?view=net-5.0)

-*Note: when generating the hash value, it attaches a fixed salt value - 923047ae3f8d11d8b19aeb9f3d1bc200
+### Note: when generating the hash value, it attaches a fixed salt value - 923047ae3f8d11d8b19aeb9f3d1bc200
 <img src="2.3.png" />

 So you won't need to step into the actual codes how to generate the hash value,